This Old-School Skin-Care Staple Just Got A Major Reboot

-Werther's Originals, old cookie tins filled with sewing supplies, Oil of Olay, canned goods that expired in 1997: There are just some things that will never not be associated with your grandmother's house, even if your actual grandma never bought a five-pound bag of caramel-flavored hard candies or perfected a cross-stitch in her life.
+Werther's Originals, old cookie tins filled with sewing supplies, Oil of Olay, canned goods that expired in 1997: There are just some things that will never not be associated with your grandmother's house, even if your actual grandma never bought a five-pound bag of caramel-flavoured boiled sweets or perfected a cross-stitch in her life.
 Cold cream, the classic face-cleansing emulsion so named for its cooling feeling when first applied to skin, is another one of those things — a relic of decades (centuries? millennia?) past, from a time before we had makeup wipes and micellar water.

 But just because we have those things now doesn't mean there's no merit to the products our predecessors swore by.
-And, as the eponymous brand of celebrity-favorite esthetician Kate Somerville has set out to prove with the new Cold Cream Moisturizing Cleanser + Makeup Remover, any lingering aversion to cold cream is entirely unwarranted.
+And, as the eponymous brand of celebrity-favourite aesthetician Kate Somerville has set out to prove with the new Cold Cream Moisturising Cleanser + Makeup Remover, any lingering aversion to cold cream is entirely unwarranted.

 Advertisement